21 Day Gut Cleanse

 Some detox side effects in this phase may include:

-Less hungry throughout the day
+Being less hungry throughout the day

 Be sure to drink lots of water!
 This may be more fiber than you are used to, which can create a backup in the elimination system.
 If you eat soy as a protein source, stick with organic, Non-GMO tempeh.
 This fermented and sprouted food is high in fat and protein, and will help repopulate the gut with healthy bacteria.
 Tofu is highly processed, and often not regulated- I suggest cutting it out in general!